Nkzn/MyFirstKotlinMpp/README.md

 This project is based on the project for Android application.
 Therefore, the `/app` folder is an ordinary Android application.

-The `SharedCode` folder is a Gradle Module that stores common code.
+The `/SharedCode` folder is a Gradle Module that stores common code.
 Also platform-specific `actual` codes is inside of here.

-The `native` folder is just a folder, not a Gradle Module.
+The `/native` folder is just a folder, not a Gradle Module.
 It has Xcode project for iOS.